OptimisticSnivy/.dotfiles/README.md

 To-do: Bootstrap the plugin setup.

+### i3
+Basic changes from fonts to keybinds which follow Vim Motions.

 ### Picom
 The Picom config handles the transperancy and eliminates any type of screen-tearing(for me atleast!).